Definition of Disaggregated Storage

 -

-allowing storage to be pooled and accessed over a
+resources allowing storage to be pooled and accessed

 -

-allowing memory to be pooled and accessed over a
+resources allowing memory to be pooled and accessed over

 Both concepts aim to optimize resource utilization and